Machine100/AWS-BucketScanner/README.md

 AWS BUCKET SCANNER

-This is a program that looks for buckets on the internet that are marked public.
+This program looks for public AWS buckets.

-A wordlist is used to generate probable bucket names.
+A wordlist is used to generate possible bucket names.

-For each word, an API call is made to the bucket endpoint.
-A response from the API with data indicates that a bucket exists and is marked as public.
+For each possible name, an API call is made to the name's endpoint.
+A response from the endpoint with data indicates the name exists publicly.

-Because this scanner finds data, this is not an indication of a security hole.
-Many public buckets at AWS are meant to be public.

 What I Learned:

-implementation of AWS API calls
+Implementation of AWS API calls
-Programatically access AWS services over their API. basic S3 API structure
+Programatically access AWS services over their API.
+Basic S3 API structure
 Python